YourOnly-One/yoo-hugo-content/yuki/eng-ph/blog/posts/2021/20211216-free_culture_and_copyright.md

 *A free, open, and sharing culture* does not mean works are free-of-charge and no one should get paid for their hard work and/or the cost of publication.
 {{% /quotebox %}}

 Back to our question, are advocates of Free Culture, Creative Commons, Open Knowledge, Open Access, and related, anti-Copyright?
-You could say that we are.
+You could say that we are but for a different reason than what those who are against *a free, open, and sharing culture* voices are branding us.

 It is good to protect works, be it fiction, a music composition, or an art.
-However, Copyright is primarily being used to ensure one's monetary gain instead of being about the protection of one's intellectual property.
-The latter is just an added benefit, a by-product of the Copyright Law, instead of it being the reason.
+Unfortunately, Copyright is primarily being used to ensure one's monetary gain instead of being about the protection of one's intellectual property.
+The latter is just an added benefit, a by-product of the Copyright Law, instead of it being the be-all end-all.
 There is nothing wrong with getting paid for your hard work, or to recuperate one's investment and payment of publication fees, even without Copyright, it is the creator's right to do that. *A free, open, and sharing culture* does not mean works are free-of-charge and no one should get paid for their hard work and/or the cost of publication.

 {{% sembox boxstyle="qbs_generic" qmarkstyle="" boxcolour="qbc_gold" attribalign="txt_right" srctitle="" srclink="" srcrel="me noopener" attribto="" attriblink="" attribrel="me noopener" %}}
 Did you know?